mcarvin8/sf-decomposer/README.md

 [![NPM](https://img.shields.io/npm/v/sfdx-decomposer.svg?label=sfdx-decomposer)](https://www.npmjs.com/package/sfdx-decomposer) [![Downloads/week](https://img.shields.io/npm/dw/sfdx-decomposer.svg)](https://npmjs.org/package/sfdx-decomposer) [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://raw.githubusercontent.com/mcarvin8/sfdx-decomposer-plugin/main/LICENSE.md)

-The `sfdx-decomposer` is a plugin to read the original metadata files (XML) and create smaller, more manageable files for version control.
+The `sfdx-decomposer` is a Salesforce plugin to read the original metadata files (XML) and create smaller, more manageable files for version control.
 The inverse function (`recompose`) will recreate metadata files for deployments.

 This plugin requires [git](https://git-scm.com/downloads) to be installed and that it can be called using the command `git`.